OpenVidu/openvidu.io/docs/docs/self-hosting/single-node/aws/admin.md

-# OpenVidu Single Node: AWS configuration and administration
+# OpenVidu Single Node: AWS Administration

 !!!warning
     While in **BETA** this section is subject to changes.
 We are working to simplify the configuration and administration of OpenVidu Single Node.